tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 \vspace{1\baselineskip}
 -->

 Note that we also had the choice to make "votes" resource a "voting promises" resource and directly enforcing transferred amounts of this resource by the judging party.
 We would do so by forcing the _payer_ player to vote less and casting automatically the _owed_ votes at the next voting round or at some voting round specified in the transaction.
-However, we finally decided to transform every vote casting into a transaction so that not only we keep of every single action in the game as a transaction, allowing for logging, replay and potential error-recovery, but that also allows more flexible voting transactions to be created.
+However, we finally decided to transform every vote casting into a transaction so that not only we keep of every single action in the game as a transaction, allowing for logging,  replay and potential error-recovery, but that also allows more flexible voting promises transactions to be created.
 Indeed, with our  implementation, a player can tell another player "OK, I will for sure vote for you $X$ times before the round $r$, but I get to  decide when".
 Such transactions, in a real world environment, are very important because it allows to add some preassure to some  other  player for instance, and not to reveal one's true voting agreement too early, while still having strong voting agreements.
-We believe suchs advantages are better than the sole advantage of having the judging party to it instead of the player, that would prevent the player from cheating.
+We believe suchs advantages are better than the sole advantage of having the judging party do it instead of the player, that would  prevent the player from cheating.
 It is to be also noted that this model allows more easily the implementation of _cancellation  transactions_ as defined in the [future work][futurework].

 ### Voting rounds [votingrounds_security]